 - ‘London Met Decoded’: funded by a project grant from the Centre for Professional and Educational Development and Inspired by the University’s Education for Social Justice Framework (ESJF), ‘London Met Decoded’ seeks to go beyond rhetoric and abstract notions of Equity, Diversity and inclusion and sets out to mobilise a learning community of lecturers, practitioners and students committed to social justice.
 Students and academics, engage in a creative process of co-creation, curating digital content that constructs social justice as part of learning and teaching, at London Met.

 - Decolonising the curriculum

 - Anti Racist practice, resistance and Public Pedagogy

-- playful and creative learning
+- Co creation and design learning

 - Adiaha Antigha Award from Hackney Council for working with Black and minority ethnic boys, men and fathers in Hackney (2017).

 - Hot Shots Award recipient for directing the documentary "Unheard Voices", documenting the stories of teenage fathers living in Hackney, east London (2003).

 Kevin has an extensive background in youth, family intervention and community work.
 He is currently a challenge champ, sitting on the crime strand of the London Met Labs – Empowering London initiative, where he undertakes research projects, provides practical support and shares his expertise with community-based organisations to find new and innovative ways to respond to the needs of communities.

 He is interested in opportunities to raise awareness of men and fathers' mental health and this includes him chairing the Daddies Voices forum in the London boroughs of Southwark and Lambeth and funded by Impact on Urban Health.
 He is an adviser and a member of the All-Party Parliamentary Group (APPG) on Fatherhood.

 Conference Papers, moderation and speaking engagements